 Vignettes for Framing: Some of the Ways

-Vignettes in Photoshop are also often used for framing the images.
+You can also create a dark vignette border in Photoshop for framing your images.
 Some of the vintage effects involve these rectangular frames we have across the image.
 We can achieve this via the vignetting results options only.

 One of the ways to do it is again, via the shape tool.
 This time, instead of taking the ellipse shape, we take the rounded rectangle shape.
-Rounded rectangle allows for sight curvature at the edges, and thus providing more options to create some more classic frames.
-You can change the fill color to black or whatever color you prefer, depending on the look you want.
-Then, just like in the case of elliptical shape, you should change the mode to subtract.
+A rounded rectangle allows for sight curvature at the edges, and thus providing more options to create some more classic frames.
+Just like in the case of elliptical shape, you should change the mode to subtract.

 However, when the goal is to create a frame using a vignette method, don’t mess with the feather slider.
 Now if we reduce the opacity of the shape layer, we will have some part of the image being revealed, giving us a quick and cool frame effect.